taegyoon-kim/violent_political_rheotric_support_violence/README.md

-# Violent Political Rhetoric on Social Media and Affective Polarization
+# The Effects of Partisan Elites’ Violent Rhetoric on Support for Political Violence

 ## About